bethjmdev/techprep/June12/README.md

 today.....

-practice 3 neetcode questions
+-practice 3 neetcode questions
 DONE

-3 small segments of udemy
+-3 small segments of udemy
+DONE

-brainstorm new full stack project to work on:
+-brainstorm new full stack project to work on:
 Workout builder?

 Like neetcode….